Samwelabuyeka/ENola/evaluation/SWE-bench/README.md

 **TODOs**:

-- [ ] Generate `predictions` files given an OpenDevin `Agent` implementation.
+- [ ] Generate `predictions` files given an Caren `Agent` implementation.
 We could borrow something from [devin's eval-harness implementation](https://github.com/CognitionAI/devin-swebench-results/tree/main/harness), for example, [how to generate `TestSpec`](https://github.com/CognitionAI/devin-swebench-results/blob/main/harness/scripts.py#L150-L160).
 - [ ] Make sure the evaluation suite runs on all repos.
 I only tested on `matplotlib` so far, `scikit-learn` does not work for now (see [this issue](https://github.com/princeton-nlp/SWE-bench/issues/57))).